GST BOCES Main Reopening Plan

 - What to look for (Signs):

 - Sore throat

 Implementing the Use of Personal Protective Equipment (PPE) and Hand Hygiene

-- School nurse or designated personnel attending to ill student or staff must be wearing proper PPE especially if he or she is within 6 ft. or less distance of each other.
+- School nurses or designated personnel attending to ill students or staff must be wearing proper PPE especially if they are within 6 ft. or less distance of each other.

 - PPE consists of a procedural facemask (Cloth face covering are NOT PPE and should not be worn for the care of ill students or staff).
 Gloves should be worn when dealing with ill students or staff.

 - Gloves should be non-sterile, nitrile or vinyl in composition.
 They should be disposed of after each use, and hand hygiene needs to be performed immediately afterwards.

 - Hand hygiene should be performed before and after all contact with ill student or staff.
 Proper hand hygiene consists of using an antibacterial hand sanitizer (ABHS) with 60-95% alcohol or washing hands with soap and water for at least 20 seconds.
 If hands are visible soiled, use soap and water before returning to (ABHS).

 The BOCES will ensure daily temperature screenings of all students and staff, along with a daily screening questionnaire for faculty and staff and periodic use of the questionnaire for students as follows: